pantaray/RSE23-talk/README.md

 # RSE23-talk
-ACME Slidedeck
+Slidedeck from my talk presenting ACME at the de-RSE 2023 conference.

 ## Setup

+The slides were built with [Quarto](https://quarto.org/).
 To make the Quarto VS Code extension (and Quarto's web server) pick up the HTML build, first render the project

 ```shell
 quarto render